karpet/gov-tech-reading-list/index.md

 The "government" links tend to be US-centric but I would be happy to see that change!

-No effort has been made to rank or categorize, other than by length and medium.
+No effort has been made to rank or categorize, other than by medium.

 The [GitHub Pages version](https://karpet.github.io/gov-tech-reading-list/) of this list may be easier to bookmark.